Quick And Easy Peach Cobbler Recipe

 - 3-4 cups peeled and sliced or cubed fresh peaches I like more peaches

-Melt the butter and combine it with the dry ingredients.
+Melt the butter, add the milk and combine it with the dry ingredients.
 Stir until blended and scoop in a greased pan.
 Place the peaches on top of the batter and bake at 350 degrees for about one hour.
 Serve with ice cream or whipped cream.